Home

 At CETP we try to maintain a policy of approachability, flexibility, and understanding, both in regards to the schools we work with and the teachers.
 Our program is largely free of bureaucracy, save what is required by Central European authorities.
 CETP serves as a private Peace Corps, but with no government funding.
 Although we operate on a shoestring; orientation, phone and Internet service--particularly in Europe, plus a small stipend for our country directors ends up costing many thousands of dollars.
 Because our small staff believes so fervently in CETP’s mission, we work hard to ensure that each applicant receives their every penny’s worth during their teaching stint abroad.

 CETP teachers come from all walks of life and a wide variety of teaching backgrounds.
 There are retired couples willing and able to offer their wealth of experience to Central European students.
 There are recent college graduates looking for an exciting and challenging way to spend a year or two and to build up their teaching credentials.
 Mid-career professionals join CETP looking for a change of lifestyle and a chance to "give something back" by being a volunteer teacher.
 Elementary, high school, and college teachers on sabbatical join us to experience teaching and living in another country and by a different set of rules.
 And there are plenty of teachers who fall somewhere in between these descriptions.
-The one thing that all CETP teachers share, however, is an insatiable curiosity about other cultures, a sense of adventure, and a mature and open-minded approach to life.
+The one thing that all CETP teachers share, however, is an insatiable curiosity about other cultures, a sense of adventure, and a mature and open-minded approach to life.top

 Staff Profiles and Email Links

 Mary Rose, CETP's Director, taught through CETP at an elementary school in Kalocsa, Hungary (2002-2003).
 She is an experienced teacher, certified in elementary education, and with her TEFL certification from Transworld Teachers in San Francisco.
-When not busy enjoying her young grandsons Cash,Jake, Cyrus, Noah and newborn Abe.
-Mary directs the program from her office in Portland, Oregon.
+When not busy enjoying her young grandchildren—Cash, Jake, Cyrus, Noah, Abe and her only granddaughter—Malin, Mary directs the program from her office in Portland, Oregon.

 Hildie Hildie Cuddigan is Mary’s part-time assistant as well as fulltime mom to Cash and Jake.
 In her spare time she volunteers at the neighborhood elementary school, takes long walks with her dog Rocky, gardens, and reads.
 She lives in Portland, Oregon.

-Copyright © 2007 - Central European Teaching Program.
+Copyright © 2013 - Central European Teaching Program.
 All Rights Reserved.

 Photo credits: Amy Berigtold, Alex Dunlop.